 As the main focus is on alleviating respiratory symptoms and purifying the air, one of the most effective and safe methods of application is vaporising or inhaling the essential oils.
 Try the following simple applications:

-Vaporising: to purify the air and prevent spread of infections
+To help purify the air and prevent spread of infection.

 Use 4-6 drops of essential oil in a vaporiser or “oil burner”.
 There is a wide variety of vaporisers and diffusers available now so you may need to check the manufacturer’s directions for use.
 Otherwise an easy alternative is to drop the essential oils into a bowl of warm water.